Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-2024.md

 ---
 title: Coal Country 2024
 image: ""
-date: 2023-11-16T21:16:16.597Z
+date: 2023-11-16T21:22:12.275Z
 ---
 # Competition Details

-⦁	Saturday, March 9th, 2024 @ 11AM
+⦁	**Saturday, March 9th, 2024 @ 11AM**

 ⦁	162 Summers St, Charleston, WV 25301

 ⦁	BJCP Sanctioned Competition - **Porters, Stouts, Specialty Porters/Stouts** - 2021 Style Guidelines.

-⦁	Registration form and entry instructions will be linked on this page starting **January 15th, 2024**.
+⦁	Registration form and entry instructions will be linked on this page starting January 15th, 2024.
 Registration deadline is February 24th, 2024.

 ⦁	$10 for 1 entry, $15 for 2 entries.
 Two entries max per brewer and must be different category.

 ⦁	We will accept shipments for brewers who can't attend in person or have their beer couriered to the event.

 # What to do

 ⦁	**People's choice porters/stouts contest** will be held at same date/time.
 This is seperate from the BJCP competition and no registration or entry fee required!
 Bring your best homebrew (as long as it falls under porter/stout base) and hang out with other homebrewers from our state.

 ⦁	**Coal Country Beer Run**.
 Spend the day visiting our local breweries!
 KVHBC will provide a card and some club swag if you visit them all!
 We have several hotels and dozens of restaurants within walking distance from the event if you will be traveling in.